LODLAM/LODLAMTO16/OpenRefine_Tutorial/Installation/README.md

 #### RDF Editors

 #### Python Reconciliation Service
 Additionally, if you want to perform the local reconciliation parts of the workshop (and because we'll be working with conference wi-fi, if you want to do local reconciliation *this is recommended*), please install and/or setup on your computer **Python** (>=2.7).

 #### Linked Data Fragments Server
-We might work with **Linked Data Fragments** local servers in one of the clinic sessions, which will involve other installation requirements.
+We might work with **Linked Data Fragments** local servers in one of the 2nd day breakout sessions, which will involve other installation requirements.
 This is entirely optional, obviously, but look this over at least if you're interested in learning more about working with that technology (along with **Heroku** if you'd like to push a LDF server to the web).

 ## Need Help?
 If you have any issues with the following, please do not hesitate to contact Christina at cmharlow@gmail.com or @cm_harlow on Twitter.
 We can work issues out over email or set up a Google Hangout time for me to see the errors and try to help that way.